-When starting a new relationship, or continuing a long-term relationship, be clear about things you both like and dislike doing.
-Find out your partner’s boundaries as well by having an open discussion before a relationship becomes sexual.
+Whether in a new relationship or continuing one, be clear with your partner about things you like to do and things you don’t like to do.
+Find out their boundaries as well by having an open discussion before a relationship is taken to the next level.
+This builds not only communication but also respect within the relationship.

-Respect a partner’s boundaries by not trying to convince the person to try an activity that violates a boundary.
-Expect partners to return that respect.
 Each relationship will be different, and boundaries can change from partner to partner.
-Feel free to change boundaries.
-Try something you refused to do in the past, or eliminate an activity you engaged in with your current or previous partner.
+Feel free to change your boundaries, whether that means trying something previously refused or eliminating an activity you engaged in with a previous partner.

-Knowing your boundaries and communicating with your partner pave the way for an experience that all involved will enjoy.
+Knowing each other’s boundaries and communicating appropriately will pave the way for an enjoyable experience for all involved.

 Sexual assault can be a traumatic event.
 If you have been sexually assaulted, finding a confidential resource is important for your health.